spajak/SublimeLinter-PowerShell/README.md

 }
 ```

-PSScriptAnalyzer's settings path/name can be customized:
+Path/name of the PSScriptAnalyzer's settings can be customized:

 ```
 "linters": {